broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

     1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
 This string is used as to name several variables and files and should begin with a letter.
 Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
     1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
 Valid characters include A-z, 0-9, “,”, “-”, and “_”.
     1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
-    2. Enter the path of a **Google Cloud Storage directory for writing outputs**.
-Enter a string in the format "*gs://your_bucket/here*" in `extract_output_gcs_dir`.
-If you want the data in your Terra workspace bucket you can find that on the Workspace Dashboard, right panel, under Cloud Information.
-Copy the "Bucket Name" and use it to the inputs to create a gs path as a string like this "*gs://fc-338fe040-3522-484c-ba48-14b48f9950c2*".
-If you do not enter a bucket here, the outputs will be in the execution directory under *Files*.
 1. **Save** the workflow configuration.
 1. **Run** the workflow.